Indyandie/learning-rust/easiest-rust/docs/06-collection_types.md

 # Collection Types

-Collection can be used when you need more than one value at time.
+Collections can be used when you need more than one value at time.

 ## Arrays `[]`

-Arrays are the simplest collection type, with the least functionality.
-They are very fast.
+_Arrays_ are the simplest _collection type_, with the least functionality, they're very fast.

 - Data is inside `[]`
-- Must not change size
+- Must not change size or type
-- Must use same types
+- All values must use same the type

 The type of array is `[type; number]`.
-Example: the type of `["One", "Two"]` is `[&str, 2]`.
-Each array can a different type.
+Example - the type of `["One", "Two"]` is `[&str, 2]`.
+Each _array_ can be a different type.

 ### Examples

+> Rust will return the type when bad instructions are present. `array01.aslfjalsj()`

 ```rust
 let arr1 = ["one", "two"]; // [&str, 2]
 let arr2 = ["one", "two", "three"] // [&str, 3]
 ```

-> Rust will return the type when bad instructions. `array01.aslfjalsj()`

-Declare an array with all the same values.
+Declare an _array_ with all the same values.

 > Commonly used to create buffers.